PaHenriquez/Memory_Matching_Game/README.md

 ### **Memory Puzzle Game**

 Console game played on the command line where the player guess to find matching pairs.
-Player wins where all the pairs have be found.
+Player wins when all the pairs have be found.

 ### **Preview**